anktsrkr/anktsrkr.github.io/content/post/implementing-hub-spoke-network-topology-in-azure-part-1.md

  - __Hub virtual network__ - The virtual network used as the hub in the hub-spoke topology.
 The hub is the central point of connectivity to your azure network, and a place to host services that can be consumed by the different workloads hosted in the spoke virtual networks.

+- __VPN Gateway__ - In previous post, I discussed in details.

 - __Spoke virtual networks__ -  One or more virtual networks that are used as spokes in the hub-spoke topology.
 Spokes can be used to isolate workloads in their own virtual networks, managed separately from other spokes.
 Each workload might include multiple tiers, with multiple subnets connected through Azure load balancers.

 - __Virtual network peering__ - Two virtual networks can be connected using a peering connection.
 Peering connections are non-transitive, low latency connections between virtual networks.
 Once peered, the virtual networks exchange traffic by using the Azure backbone, without the need for a router.
 In a hub-spoke network topology, you use virtual network peering to connect the hub to each spoke.
 You can peer virtual networks in the same region, or different regions.
 For more information, [see requirements and constraints](#).<cite>[^1]
 </cite>

 In the above diagram, though I have shown all virtual networks are in same subscription and same region but please note it is absolutely possible to connect virtual networks from different subscription or different azure region.

-In my next [post](/post/implementing-hub-spoke-network-topology-in-azure-part2) , I will start to implement the architecture.
+In my [next post](/post/implementing-hub-spoke-network-topology-in-azure-part-2) , I will start to implement the architecture.

 [^1]:  [Azure Architecture Reference](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke)